How To Add A Link Section To WordPress

 You can also search and filter links in the Link Categories screen.
 Use the ‘Search Link Categories’ button to find link categories, or click on the category links in the ‘Links’ column …

-Search and filter links in the Link Categories page
+searching and filtering links in the Link Categories page

 Links filtered by link category

-If you plan to add a lot of links to your website or blog, or if you want to add a page containing a list of links to your site (i.e. not just add a links section to your sidebar), then you may want to consider using a plugin that can help you administer links, like Link Library.
+If you plan to add lots of links to your website or blog, or if you would like to add a page containing a list of links to your site (i.e. not just add a links section to your sidebar), then you may want to consider using a plugin that can help you administer your links, like Link Library.

 Link Library